 About Internet Voting

 Internet voting endangers voters’ privacy, capacity to vote, and trust that their votes are being recorded and counted accurately—and erodes public confidence in our elections.
 Every voter has a right to a secret ballot that cannot be traced back to them, but a voter’s identity must also be verified to ensure no one else votes in their name.
 This combination of privacy and verification is impossible with current internet voting technology.
-Internet voting also does not provide paper ballots that allow voters to verify their vote choices.
-Voter-verified paper ballots can be audited and recounted to confirm election results, bolstering security and public confidence.
+Instead, voter-verified paper ballots are recommended as the most secure option for voting, because they can be audited and recounted to confirm election results.
+Internet voting does not provide a paper ballot.
+Even if an election official prints an electronically returned ballot, the voter never interacted with the printed copy and cannot verify it is correct.
 Learn more about internet voting.